 If the result is zero or a negative number there is no remaining earned income.
-If the result is zero or a negative area or a negative area or a negative area or a negative.
-If the result is zero or a negative area or a negative area or a negative.
-If the result is a positive number, this is the remaining earned income.
+If the result is a result is a result is a result in a result is a result in a result in a result is a result in a result in a result in a result is a result in If the result is a positive number, this is the remaining earned income.
 6 Determine if there is any remaining unearned income or remaining earned income to be deemed.
 If there is no remaining income from Step 3 or Step 5, the amount of income deemed from the ineligible parents is \$0.00.
 Skip to Step 11.
 If there is remaining unearned or earned income from Step 3 or Step 5, continue to Step 7.
 7 Subtract the \$20.00 general income deduction from any remaining unearned income to get the net unearned income.
 8 Subtract the following deductions in order from any remaining earned income to get the net earned income: Any unused portion of the \$20.00 deduction; The \$65.00 work expense deduction; Any Impairment Related Work Expenses; 1/2 subtotal of earned income; and Any Blind Work Expenses.
 9 Add the net unearned income from Step 7 to the net earned income from Step 8 to get the total net income.
-10 To get the total deemed income amount, · take the total net income from Step 9 and subtract: The individual FBR amount if the customer has only one ineligible parent; or The couple FBR if the customer has two ineligible parents.
-3rd Process: Net Income Test Calculation 1 Step Action 11 To calculate the net unearned income: Add the deemed income amount to the customer child's counted unearned income except for needs-based payments; If a customer child receives child support payments, subtract 1/3 of the child support payment; Subtract the \$20.00 general income deduction; and Add in any needs-based payments.
+10 To get the total deemed income amount, · · · · · · · · · · · · · · · · · · · take the total net income from Step 9 and subtract: The individual FBR amount if the customer has only one ineligible parent; or The couple FBR if the customer has two ineligible parents.
+3rd Process: Net Income Test Calculation n Step Action 11 To calculate the net unearned income: Add the deemed income amount to the customer child's counted unearned income except for needs-based payments; If a customer child receives child support payments, subtract 1/3 of the child support payment; Subtract the \$20.00 general income deduction; and Add in any needs-based payments.
 12 To calculate the net earned income: Total the counted earned income of the customer child; Subtract any student earned income exclusion; Subtract any unused portion of the \$20.00 general income deduction; Subtract the \$65.00 work expense deduction;